usnistgov/BF/content/en/Info/BF Classes/_DAT/TCM.md

 	</tr>
 	<tr>
 			<td>Name </td>
-	<td>Name operand – The declared identifier for an entity.</td>
+	<td>Name operand – The identifier of an object, function, or data type entity used to reference it.</td>
 	</tr>
 	<tr>
 			<td>Data </td>
-	<td>Data operand – The data value of an object – stored in object's memory.</td>
+	<td>Data operand – The data value of an object – i.e., the actual value that is stored in memory.</td>
 	</tr>
 	<tr>
 			<td><strong>Causes</strong></td>